 • Living in an area with high crime.

-• Having too many points on your driving record.
+• Too many points on your driving record.

 • Unpaid child support payments.

-Just because Pennsylvania state law doesn’t require you to carry SR-22 insurance after an infringement, some car insurance companies do still offer SR-22 insurance for drivers who have been mandated to carry it by another state.
+Just because Pennsylvania state law doesn’t require SR22 insurance after an infringement, some car insurance companies do still offer SR22 insurance for drivers who have been mandated to have it by another state.

 • You’ve moved from a state where SR-22 insurance is required.